EsankiThambawita/mern-auth/README.md

 # MERN Authentication Starter

 A starter MERN stack application featuring user authentication and a Single Page Application (SPA) workflow using **Vite** as the frontend build tool.
 This project is based on the MERN Stack From Scratch | eCommerce course, tailored for quick setup and easy customization.
+(A practical project built to learn and master the MERN stack, JWT authentication, and Redux state management.)

 ---